-- Reluctantly serves on college or university committees but fails to attend or participate in a dependable manner - Refuses to serve as the chair of committees.

-- Tries to avoid academic advising of students and is rarely available when advising is taking place - Avoids shouldering any additional college or university responsibilities such as, but not limited to, giving their views on future growth of the college or university, care of equipment including vehicles, interviewing prospective faculty, etc.
+- Reluctantly serves on departmental or university committees but fails to attend or participate in a dependable manner - Refuses to serve as the chair of committees - Tries to avoid academic advising of students and is rarely available when advising is taking place - Avoids shouldering any additional departmental responsibilities such as, but not limited to, giving their views on future growth of the department, care of equipment including vehicles, interviewing prospective faculty, etc. - Refuses to serve on departmental or university committees - Will not advise students - Will not give scientific presentations to local civic, religious, government, or private groups - Is not involved in consulting that involves scientific expertise.